MicrosoftDocs/Viva/Viva/learning/configure-other-content-sources.md

 - Microsoft Learn
 - Microsoft 365 Training

 Third-party content sources aren't enabled by default.
-To enable these sources, you'll need to add them in Viva Learning Admin and follow the specific instructions shown in the following table.
+To enable these sources, you'll need to [add them in the Viva Learning Admin tab](/viva/learning/use-tabs.md) and follow the specific instructions shown in the following table.

->[!NOTE]
+> [!NOTE]
->You'll need a Viva Learning or Viva Suite license to access this feature.
+> You'll need a Viva Learning or Viva Suite license to access this feature.
 [Learn more about licensing](https://www.microsoft.com/microsoft-viva/learning).

->[!NOTE]
+> [!NOTE]
->It can take 24 to 48 hours for Viva Learning users to see content for the sources you enabled in the admin portal.
+> It can take 24 to 48 hours for Viva Learning users to see content for the sources you enabled in the admin portal.
 It can also take 24 to 48 hours to hide content from LinkedIn Learning, Microsoft Learn and Microsoft 365 trainings from Viva Learning after you have disabled them in the admin portal.

 |Content provider  |Configuration instructions  |
 |---------|---------|